Learn how the simple yoga strap can help you experience the full benefits of the yoga pose, by extending your reach and making you feel more secure.

 The Standing Hand to Big Toe Pose can be experienced by even the people with the tightest hamstrings if you use a yoga strap.
-My husband who has the world’s tightest hamstrings doesn’t look too bad in this pose, despite the fact that he can’t raise his extended leg very high.
+My husband, who has the world’s tightest hamstrings, doesn’t look too bad in this pose, despite the fact that he can’t raise his extended leg very high.

-I just wish I could get him to relax his shoulders and breath into this pose more.
+I just wish I could get him to relax his shoulders and breathe into this pose more.
 But he is such a great sport and a true beginner!
-He is definitely experiencing the full yoga benefits by learning to balance on one leg, stretching his hamstrings and attempting to find relaxation in the effort.
+He is definitely experiencing the full benefits of yoga by learning to balance on one leg, stretching his hamstrings and attempting to find relaxation in the effort.
 The relaxation into the action of the pose will come later, I am sure!
 He has already come a long, long way in just a few weeks of practice.

 The loop creates a cradle with counter-pressure from your head to your foot, which balances and supports you in the pose.
 It lengthens your leg and gives a gentle stretch to your hamstrings.
 Do both sides for as long as you feel it!
 I love to stay in this pose for a long time.
 It is so calming and de-stressing!
 Try it ~ you’ll love it!